GLab/glab.github.io/manuals/user/connection/packet_capturing.md

 ## Timestamps

 The timestamp in the capture files do not exactly correspond with the time of sending the packet in the virtual machine since the scheduling might introduce a delay.
-However the timestamp is guaranteed to be between the time of sending and the time of the forwarding to the connection.
+However the timestamp is guaranteed to be between the time of sending the packet and the time of forwarding it to the connection.

 Also note that [hosts](../../site_host) (which are distributed over multiple continents) may have a clock offset to each other, which is usually below 1s.